MrMicrowaveOven/AlgorithmsCurriculum/README.md

 ## W12D3
+SF:
+* Continue pairboarding, applying, adding to Job Search Roadmap.
+  * You should be at 75 applications by the end of today.
+  * Start applying to the the companies you've marked as 2s and 1s.
+* Memorize [the ways to make a website faster][performance-cheat-sheet]
+* So you know Rails?
+Learn more from the most interesting [Rails Casts][rails-casts].
+* Also check if you got rusty on [Ruby and Rails fundamentals][rails-review].

+NY:
 * Continue pairboarding, applying, adding to Job Search Roadmap.
   * You should be at 75 applications by the end of today.
   * Start applying to the the companies you've marked as 2s and 1s.